RAN Digital Twin#

 Our entry point to running simulations is the graphical user interface.
 After opening the graphical interface, we can navigate to the Configuration tab to attach to an instance of the RAN digital twin, here referred to also as a worker.

 After attaching the worker, we are ready to open a scene.
-We can do so by going to File > Open and selecting a scene, e.g. tokyo.usd
+We can do so by going to File > Open and selecting a scene, e.g., tokyo.usd

 Adding antenna panels#

-We can create a new antenna array by right clicking on the Stage widget and selecting the Aerial > Create Panel entry from the context menu.
-The new panel can be found in the Stage widget under the Panels entry.
-By selecting the new panel, we can inspect its properties and change using the Antenna Elements tab and the Property widget as illustrated in the figure below.
+Next, we need to create the antenna panels that the RUs and UEs will use.
+We can create a new antenna array by right-clicking on the Stage widget and selecting the Aerial > Create Panel entry from the context menu.
+The new panel can be found in the Stage widget, under the Panels entry.
+By choosing the new panel, we can inspect its properties and change them using the Antenna Elements tab and the Property widget, as illustrated in the figure below.

-If needed, under the Antenna Elements tab, for half-wave dipoles, it is possible to calculate the active element pattern for each antenna element in the array using the Calculate AEP.
-This takes into account the mutual coupling effects that each antenna elements experiences due to the presence of the others.
+If needed, under the Antenna Elements tab, for half-wave dipoles, it is possible to calculate the active element pattern for each antenna element in the array using the Calculate AEP feature.
+This takes into account the mutual coupling effects that each antenna element experiences due to the presence of the others.
+Refer to the Graphical User Interface section of this guide for more information on deploying custom antenna patterns.

 Deploying RUs#

-To deploy new radio units (RUs), it is sufficient to right click on the map with the mouse and select Aerial > Deploy RU.
-This will create a movable asset which follows the mouse.
-Once the location of the RU is found, we can click to confirm the position of the RU.
-The RU can be later moved by selecting it, right clicking on it and using Aerial > Move RU from the context menu.
+To deploy new radio units (RUs), right-click on the map with the mouse and select Aerial > Deploy RU.
+This will create a movable asset that follows the mouse.
+Once the location of the RU is found, we can click to confirm the RU’s position.
+The RU can be later moved by selecting it and moving it with the Move button in the toolbar.
+After a given RU is in the intended position, its attributes can be modified using the property widget.
+Most importantly, we need to associate a Panel Type if the field is empty.

 Deploying DUs#